cassiocardoso/cassio.rocks/source/about/index.md

 Besides the sci-fi stuff I like to watch cooking shows as Chef's Table, Man vs Food, Mind of a Chef, and tons of YouTube channels about cooking.
 I also like to do some cool-hunting and go out with my wife to check new places in São Paulo.

 I like to practice sports.
 I played flag-football for 6 years with my friends, but had to quit it recently.
 Every week I play soccer with some friends from work.
-Now I'm starting to do Crossfit, which is something I wanted to do for a long time.
+Next thing I wanna try is to do Crossfit training.